1970s Maroon Discs Table Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

-Other versions: This 1970s maroon discs table lamp was probably made in several colours.
-Probably also made in a bigger version or as a floor lamp as you can see in the photo from the film 1975 film Morte Sospetta Di Una Minorenne.
+Other versions: This 1970s maroon discs table lamp was probably made in several colours and also made in a bigger version or as a floor lamp as you can see in the photo from the film 1975 film Morte Sospetta Di Una Minorenne.